MRYingLEE/AlgebraicNLP/README.md

 # What can NLP bring to Algera?
 ## NLP can make Algera more experience based.
 ## NLP can be fast
-Use NLP to solve Marh.
+Use NLP to solve Math.

 # In short, Algera makes NLP more clever, from Arithmetic to Algera.